qala-io/java-course/README.md

 -----------------

 Welcome to a self paced course for Java Engineers.
-It's created for developers who already have some experience but don't understand how the code that they copy-paste works.
+It's created for developers who already have some experience but don't understand how the code that they copy-paste works (if you're a beginner, consider [Java Beginner course](https://github.com/qala-io/java-beginner-course)).
 It's for you if:

 * You've written at least 1 app with HTTP and DB
 * You don't know which HTTP verbs are idempotent